raiden-network/performance-analysis-tool/README.rst

 We strongly recommend using a virtual python env like `pyenv <https://github.com/pyenv/pyenv>`_ (in addition to that you can use `virtualenvwrapper <https://github.com/virajkanwade/venvwrapper>`_)

+- Scenario-player

+The `Scenario-player <https://github.com/raiden-network/scenario-player>`_  and scenario-player logs are a prerequisite to using this tool.

 Installation
 ^^^^^^^^^^^^